-The first goal is funding for digital infrastructure essentials, particularly in light of the large number of comments (which loads our database of 1.3 million).
-We also are behind on some tech tasks, which means a higher level of expenses than last year.
+The first goal is funding for digital infrastructure essentials, particularly in light of the large number of comments (which loads our database of nearly 1.5 million comments).
+We also are behind on some tech tasks and we may also need to harden our infrastructure.

-The result is that our “nut” for digital essentials is certain to increase this year.
+We hope we can keep our “nut” for digital essentials at the same level as last year.
 So our first target is $19,000.
 Once we’ve hit that, we’ll let you know what our next item is.

 How to Give